MadelineRLuth/MadelineRLuth.github.io/index.md

 * Member of UCR [Delta Sify](http://deltasify.weebly.com) (Change in Scientific Importance for Youth) Club (2014-2016)

 ## Consulting Experience
 In Fall 2020, I joined the San Diego Chapter of [Seed Consulting Group](https://seedcg.org) as a consultant.
+In Spring 2021, I participated in another project cycle where I was the Project Manager with a team of 5 consultants.
+As of Winter 2021, I function as a Co-VP of Strategy & Operations for the San Diego Chapeter.
 Seed is a 501(c)3 nonprofit organization that provides pro-bono consulting to influential organizations pioneering a healthier and more environmentally sustainable California.

 ![SeedCG](https://seedcg.org/wp-content/uploads/2020/08/Final_Logo_V2-6.png)

-# Full Curriculum Vitae
-Coming Soon